web-platform-tests/wpt/docs/writing-tests/testharness-api.md

 promise_setup(func, properties)
 ```

 Here, the `func` argument is required.
-The harness will defer execution of this
-function until any subtests have completed.
-The function must return an object
+This argument must be a function which
-with a `then` method (e.g. an ECMAScript Promise instance); the harness will
+returns an object with a `then` method (e.g. an ECMAScript Promise instance);
-wait for the fulfillment of this value before executing any additional tests
+the harness will wait for the fulfillment of this value before executing any
-defined with the `promise_test` function.
-If the value is rejected, the harness
+additional subtests defined with the `promise_test` function.
+If the value is
-will report an error and cancel the remaining tests. `properties` may
+rejected, the harness will report an error and cancel the remaining tests.
-optionally be provided as an object which specifies global properties of the
+`properties` may optionally be provided as an object which specifies global
-test harness (enumerated in the following section).
+properties of the test harness (enumerated in the following section).

 ### Setup properties ##